 The average hospital loses between five and seven million dollars a year due to nursing turnover costs.
-Beyond the upfront cost, we must also consider the adverse impact on patients’ quality of care that results when overworked and over-stressed nurses are dealing with the increased workload.
+This Ohio Travel nurse agency says that beyond the upfront cost, we must also consider the adverse impact on patients’ quality of care that results when overworked and over-stressed nurses are dealing with the increased workload.
 Turnover is a serious problem that needs addressing, especially when it most frequently occurs in the critical early days of a nurse’s tenure.
 It’s important to ensure that new RNs, especially recent graduates, are given enough support and attention so they remain and become long-term contributors to the organization.

 NSI Nursing Solutions’ 2016 National Healthcare Retention and RN Staffing Report found that first-year RN turnover is at 30%.
 While turnover among any population is painful, it is especially difficult when it occurs within a nurse’s first year on the job.
 With a skilled position like nursing, the first year consists of a significant amount of training, which means that all of those costs are unrecoverable if the person departs.

 In addition, RN vacancy rates are increasing.
 While a number of factors contribute to this shortage, the primary reason is due to a lack of RN educators to help grow and develop the next generation of nurses.

 Other turnover reasons commonly found for this RN population include unhappiness with their schedules and work hours, a lack of professional development, unfavorable supervisor relationships, and the reality of their job not matching the expectations they had when they were hired.
 The cost of turnover is significant and healthcare organizations that want to turn the tide must make appropriate efforts to target this vulnerable population of clinical staff and support the needs of the people within it.

 One of the most effective ways to reduce RN turnover is to develop a residency program.
 According to a study published in the journal Nursing Economics, first year RN turnover can go down to 13% when residency programs are in place.